limemloh/monkey-jump/README.md

 ## <img src="https://github.com/limemloh/monkey-jump/blob/master/resources/monkey-select-selection.gif?raw=true" width="500" >

+#### `monkey:select-multiple-words`

+Select multiple words.
+When you are done selecting press any non-target key to execute.
+<br>Default: `ctrl-y ctrl-w`

+#### `monkey:select-multiple-lines`

+Select multiple lines.
+When you are done selecting press any non-target key to execute.
+<br>Default: `ctrl-y ctrl-l`

 #### `monkey:select-multiple-selections`

 Select multiple selections and discards the rest.
-After the selecting press any non-target key to execute.
+When you are done selecting press any non-target key to execute.
 <br>Default: `ctrl-y ctrl-s`

 <img src="https://github.com/limemloh/monkey-jump/blob/master/resources/monkey-select-multiple-selections.gif?raw=true" width="500" >

+#### `monkey:deselect-multiple-selections`

+Select multiple selections to discards and keep the rest.
+When you are done selecting press any non-target key to execute.
+<br>Default: `ctrl-y alt-s`

 ### Installation